-2. Statistics: 6 hours, approved by area
+2. Statistics:

-The doctoral program of study requires completion of six hours of graduate coursework in quantitative methods of data analysis, as approved by the area of study.
-Students who have completed 6 hours of statistics accepted in the Department of Psychology for the Master's Degree at the University of Florida are not required to take additional statistics courses, although many students choose to do so.
+Six hours of graduate coursework in quantitative methods of data analysis, as approved by the area of study.
+Students who have completed six hours of statistics accepted in the Department of Psychology for the Master's Degree at the University of Florida are not required to take additional statistics courses, although many students choose to do so.
 Students may petition the appropriate instructor for a waiver of this requirement if they have already had courses in this area (see Section III.H for a description of the waiver process).